LouiseWong19/Ticket-Tracker/README.md

 - `Counter`
 - `Employee`
 - `EmployeeTiles`
-The `Counter` component includes a `useState` to create a counter which allows user to press - or + button to decrement or increment the counter by 1.
+The `Counter` component includes a `useState` to create a counter which allows the user to press - or + button to decrement or increment the counter by 1.
 The `Employee` component is created to include the employee detail such as name and their role.
 The `EmployeeTiles` component is created to map out the employee ticket tiles with employee details taken from `team.js` data file.